f41lurizer/verminal/readme.md

 directory.

 #How do I use Verminal?
+Verminal supports two "modes".
+The first, external mode, can be used by simply typing a command in the verminal window (ex: ls -lah).
+The second, Ex mode, is used by typing a :command in a verminal window (ex: :source file.vim).

+To use verminal, you can type
+:call NewBuffer()
-At this time, to use verminal, you can either type :call NewBuffer(), which will open a new buffer with a verminal initialized in it.
-If you have a buffer you wish to convert to a verminal, you can do this by typing :call InitMappings().
-It is recommended that you map whichever one of these functions that you usually use to some keystroke so it's more convenient to use.
+which will open a new buffer with a verminal initialized in it.

+If you have a buffer you wish to convert to a verminal, you can type :call InitMappings()
+It is recommended that you map one of these functions to a keybinding for ease of use.
 For example, to map NewBuffer() to <Leader>om, add this line to your .vimrc:
 * nnoremap <Leader>om :call NewBuffer()<Enter>

 #What are the limitations of verminal?
 ##Interactive Commands
 Verminal will not work with interactive commands.
-The distinction between interactive and noninteractive commands is a bit blurred -- simple prompts for input should work (such as git's prompts for username/password).
-However, ssh will not work.
-This is due to limitations to vim, and in an effort to make this plugin as portable as possible, support for interactive commands is will not be added unless vim adds this feature.
+Commands which prompt for standard input are not considered interactive and will work.
+However, things like the emacs operating system will not be able to run.
+This is due to limitations of vim, and in an effort to make this plugin as portable as possible, support for interactive commands is will not be added unless vim adds this feature.
 Given Bram Mooleanar's positon on shells in vim, this is unlikely.
 ##Register Usage